hreikin/tkintermd/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-An embeddable tkinter based Markdown editor with HTML preview.
+An embeddable `tkinter` based Markdown editor with HTML preview.
+The editor has syntax highlighting provided by `Pygments` and the HTML preview window is provided by `tkinterweb`.

 <!-- <p align="right">(<a href="#top">back to top</a>)</p> -->